mawady/bus-segmentation/README.md

 Dataset: UDIAT [163 Images with GT] {Private} (Diagnostic Center of Sabadell, Spain)

-Users of this software are encouraged to cite the following article: Elawady, Mohamed, et al. "Automatic Nonlinear Filtering and Segmentation for Breast Ultrasound Images."
-International Conference Image Analysis and Recognition.
+Users of this software are encouraged to cite the following article: Elawady, Mohamed, Ibrahim Sadek, Abd El Rahman Shabayek, Gerard Pons, and Sergi Ganau.
+"Automatic Nonlinear Filtering and Segmentation for Breast Ultrasound Images."
+In International Conference Image Analysis and Recognition, pp. 206-213.
 Springer International Publishing, 2016.